-W Chapter 2: Understanding Cost Behaviour Practice Exercises# 4: Assigned exercises and problems are listed on the "assigned exercises and problems document" on the eClass.
+W Chapter 2: Understanding Cost Behaviour Practice Exercises# 4: Assigned exercises and problem #s are listed on the "assigned exercises and problems document" on the eClass.
 Will be covered during the virtual lecture.
 Answer key is available on the eClass site.
-Friday, Feb 05 11:59 PM Online quizzes 1, 2, & 3 submission deadline Online quizzes 1, 2, and 3 are available at the course eClass site Saturday, Feb 06 Midterm 1 Exam Time: 2 to 5pm Platform: eClass site MID-TERM 1 on chapters 1-7 of Parkinson and classes 1-3.
+Friday, June 4 12 Noon Online quizzes 1, 2, & 3 submission deadlines Online quizzes 1, 2, and 3 are available at the course eClass site Saturday y, June 05 Midterm 1 Exam Time: 2 to 3:30pm Platform: eClass site MID-TERM 1 on chapters 1-7 of Parkinson and classes 1-3.
 Note: you will not be examined on any appendices.
-Last date to withdraw with a 60% penalty: Sunday, Feb 7 Final date to enroll in the course with permission: Monday, Feb 8 5 Mon/Fri Feb 08/12 W Chapter 5: Activity-Based Costing W Chapter 6: Cost-Volume-Profit and Breakeven Analysis ABC and CVP (lecture) & in-class practice 5 (Problem #see the list of assigned exercises and problems on eClass) A video of lecture 5: see Lecture Recording Forum A brief virtual lecture 5: link to Zoom meeting Practice Exercises# 5: Assigned exercises and problem #s are listed on the "assigned exercises and problems document" on the eClass.
+Last date to with draw with a 60% penalty: TBA Final date to enroll in the course with permission: Monday, June 7 5 Thur June 10 W Chapter 5: Activity-Based Costing W Chapter 6: Cost-Volume-Profit and Breakeven Analysis ABC and CVP (lecture) & in-class practice 5 (Problem #see the list of assigned exercises and problems on eClass) A video of lecture 5: see Lecture Recording Forum A brief virtual lecture 5: link to Zoom meeting Practice Exercises# 5: Assigned exercises and problem #s are listed on the "assigned exercises and problems document" on the eClass.
 Will be covered during the virtual lecture.
 Answer key is available on the eClass site.
-12-Feb Friday Before 6:00 pm-Tutorial video will be posted on the eClass site Problem Review from Chapters 2, 5 & 6 (Weygandt) (Problem #see the list of assigned exercises and problems on eClass)
+11-Jun Friday Before 6:00 pm-Tutorial video will be posted on the eClass site Problem Review from Chapters 2, 5 & 6 (Weygandt) (Problem #see the list of assigned exercises and problems on eClass) 6 Thur June 17 W Chapter 8: Alternative Inventory Costing Methods Alternative inventory costing methods and pricing (lecture) A video of lecture 6: see Lecture Recording Forum A brief virtual lecture 6: link to Zoom meeting Practice Exercises# 6: Assigned exercises and problem #s are listed on